cert-manager/istio-csr/README.md

 istiod Certificate configuration can be found in [`./hack/demo/cert-manager-bootstrap-resources.yaml`](./hack/demo/cert-manager-bootstrap-resources.yaml).

-Next, install the cert-manager-istio-agent into the cluster, configured to use the Issuer deployed.
+Next, install the cert-manager-istio-csr into the cluster, configured to use the Issuer deployed.
 The Issuer must reside in the same namespace as that configured by `-c, --certificate-namespace`, which is `istio-system` by default.